Chilling Adventures Of Sabrina Season 4: Should You Watch?

 Beth Broderick and Caroline Rhea, image via Netflix

 However, when Sabrina split herself into two in season 3, Ambrose was very clear about the kind of risks that posed.
 Like, catastrophic universe-collapsing risks.
 Unsurprisingly then, that’s exactly the kind of challenge that the Greendale population faces in the final season.
 Actually, it’s unsurprising for two reasons.
 Number one, as I said, Ambrose already posed it as a danger.
-And number two, that’s kind of what they do on these shows–every season it’s like, oh no, the world’s gonna end.
+And number two, that’s kind of what they do on these shows (such as the last Supernatural finale)–every season it’s like, oh no, the world’s gonna end.
 Must be a Monday!

 Anyhoozle, that’s pretty much how the second half of the season goes–oh no, we have to stop the world ending, etc.